 Related reading: All You Need To Know About Washing Machine’s Power Consumption

 With an exceptional level of care and maintenance, both semi-automatic and fully automatic machines can last up to ten years and even more.
-However, fully automatic machines come with several parts and sensors to perform the various programs.
+However, fully automatic machines come with several parts and sensors to perform various programs.
 Thus, fully automatic machines are more susceptible to getting damaged.

 Related reading: LG vs Bosch Washing Machine Comparison